Disruption-Consulting/autoMigrate/README.md

 - each version 19 CDB may now comprise 3 PDBs at no additional cost
 - version 19 enables limited cost-free use of features like in-Memory which can drastically improve query performance

 Many organizations that have moved from NON-CDB to CDB have seen massive benefits - e.g. Swiss insurance company Mobiliar runs over 700 PDBs consolidated within 5 CDBs which it is able to upgrade over a weekend.
-However, in many cases, a change of this magnitude is ofter regarded as a complex undertaking that incurs considerable risk and disruption, at not inconsiderable cost.
+However, in many cases, a change of this magnitude is considered a complex, costly undertaking that incurs considerable risk and disruption.

-The aim of the "autoMigrate" utility is to reduce the migration effort and delay to a minimum, whilst offering a much improved mechanism for migrating large databases with minimal downtime.
+The aim of the "autoMigrate" utility is to simplify the migration effort by providing an adaptable framework that automates the many tasks involved in database migration and thereby mimimize the overall cost and delay.

 ![MRUpdatedReleaseRoadmap5282020](https://user-images.githubusercontent.com/42802860/90099785-2e6a2400-dd33-11ea-826f-661b58bf3d0b.png)